Ezdies/PythonVIdeo/README.md

 3. Run the program

-``python main.py``
+``python3 main.py``

 ## How to Use

 1. Open the program and enter a valid YouTube video URL in the input field.
 2. Choose a destination folder by either typing the path or clicking the "Browse" button to open a file dialog.
 3. Click the "Download" button to start the download process.
 The program will display the download status in the status bar.
-4. Once the download is complete, a message box will appear to confirm the successful download.
+4. Once the download is complete, a dialog box will appear to confirm the successful download.

 ## Contributing